-- Six (6) incidents were reported through the Community Concern Form, one (1) incident was reported by e-mail to the Office of College Life, and one (1) incident was reported directly to the Department of Public Safety.
+- Sixteen (16) incidents were reported through the Community Concern Form, four (4) incident was reported by e-mail to the Office of College Life, and three (3) incident was reported directly to the Department of Public Safety.

-- Four (4) incidents were of race/ethnicity or gender identity bias from students and were captured from the student body.
+- Eleven (11) incidents were of race/ethnicity or gender identity bias from students and were captured from the student body.

-- One (1) incident provided enough information to identify the student responsible for the behavior.
+- Eight (8) incident provided enough information to identify the student responsible for the behavior.

-- One (1) incident was resolved by an informal resolution by the Office of College Life.
+- Two (2) incident was resolved by an informal resolution by the Office of College Life.

-- One (1) incident has a pending resolution.
+- One (1) incident was resolved by a Student Conduct Review Board.

-- Four (4) incidents were of an unknown source.
+- Nine (9) incidents were of an unknown source.

 - The Department of Public Safety investigated these incidents and could not determine if it was another student, faculty, staff, or a non-community member responsible for the behavior.